tombutler36/categoricalEncoding/README.md

 # categoricalEncoding
-Optimizing encoding of categorical values in machine learning models
+Optimizing encoding of categorical values in machine learning models for Occidental College Mathematical Modeling class.
+Full research paper can be read on Tom Butler personal website